stefanache/MFP-ANAF-RO/php_scripts/AITOPIA/ReadMe.md

-Parse the XSD: Load and parse the XSD file.
+- Parse the *.XSD*: Load and parse the *.XSD* file.

-Build the SQL Statement.
+- Build the SQL Statement.

-Create the Table.
+- Create the Table.

 <code>